hull/hull-connectors/packages/connectors/hull-google-sheets/assets/readme.md

 ### Number of imported users is smaller than number of selected rows, why?

-This may be caused by the fact that some of the selected rows does not contain any identifier.
+This may be caused by the fact that some of the selected rows don't contain any identifier.
 In such case whole row is ignored since non-identifiable entities are not allowed in Hull.
 Screenshot below illustrate this behavior - 3 rows are selected, but two of them have empty cells mapped to identity claims.
 As a result just 1 row is processed.